 On the hunt for the best books on writing?
-Enrich your craft mastery and writing process with six unconventional guides on the art of creativity.
+Enrich your craft mastery and writing process with these unconventional guides on the art of creativity.

 For more than a decade, I have been tasked with selecting guides for aspiring authors.
 I take this seriously: the ideal combination of insight and expertise, couched in compassion and borne out by experience, can shape a writer’s development.